tarantophilip/tarantophilip.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, my name is Jessica Bavaresco.
-As of 2025, I'm a permanent research scientist (<em>CNRS chargée de recherche</em>) in the <a href='https://qi.lip6.fr'>QI team</a> at <a href='https://www.lip6.fr/jessica.bavaresco'>LIP6,</a> a CNRS & Sorbonne University computer science laboratory in Paris, France.
-I work with quantum information science.

-My main research interests are in higher-order operations and quantum correlations.
-Some of the topics I have worked on recently involve quantum networks, Bell nonlocality, channel discrimination, genuine multipartite entanglement, metrology, boxworld correlations, and indefinite causal order.
+Hey there 👋 I'm Philip Taranto, a Lecturer (Assistant Professor) at [The University of Manchester](https://www.manchester.ac.uk/), leading the Quantum Information & Spatiotemporal Phenomena (QuISP) research group.

+"Complexity" is a notion that permeates our lives through phenomena like weather patterns, social dynamics, and biochemical reactions.
+Understanding these systems presents something of a paradox: on the one hand, their complexity makes them inherently difficult to model; on the other, the ability to simulate them would clearly be a powerful resource---imagine being at a casino and being able to perfectly predict a coin toss!
+While these examples stem from classical physics, many underlying principles extend to the quantum realm, albeit ultimately manifesting differently.
+My research investigates what defines quantum complexity and how we can leverage it for computational advantages, with particular focus on spatial-temporal correlations, quantum thermodynamics, and information processing.

-I was previously a SNSF Swiss Postdoctoral Fellow at the University of Geneva, Switzerland (2022-2025) and before that, I was a postdoc in the Young Independent Research Group (YIRG) at IQOQI Vienna, Austria (2021-2022).
-I obtained a PhD in physics at the University of Vienna, Austria, in 2021.
+I was previously a JSPS Postdoctoral Fellow at the University of Tokyo, Japan (2022-2025) and before that, I obtained a PhD in physics at the University of Vienna, Austria (2022).

-Here you will find a collection of all my papers and theses, code repositories, some of my talks and posters, my CV, and recent news.
+Here you will find a collection of all my papers and theses, some of my talks and posters, my CV, and recent news.

+All of my scientific articles are freely available on [arXiv](https://arxiv.org/a/0000-0002-4247-3901.html) and some statistics regarding them can be found on [Google Scholar](https://scholar.google.com/citations?user=8RPclskAAAAJ&hl=en).

+Feel free to contact via email: [philip.taranto@manchester.ac.uk](mailto:philip.taranto@manchester.ac.uk).

 [comment]: # Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.